Unit 1: Pre-production Techniques for the Creative Media Industries

 Running on Games:

-Graphics card: DX9 (shader model 2.0) capabilities; generally everything made since 2004 should work.
+Graphics card: DX9 (shader model 2.0) capabilities; generally everything

 CPU: SSE2 instruction set support.